55: No Such Thing As Samurai Nail Clippers

 and dashing back out

-But then he transferred the design to a diving helmet.
-And those were the very first diving helmets that we...
+But then he transferred the design to a diving helmet and those were the very first diving helmets that we're the same guys and that's what it became.
+Good, thank you.

 Yeah, that's good.

-A hundred years before that, which was in 1723, the first automatic fire extinguisher was painted in england and this was a guy called ambrose godfrey and it consisted of a cask of fire extinguishing fluid and a load of gunpowder and you would set fire to the gunpowder it would explode and then the water would go everywhere and then it would put it out
+A hundred years before that, which was in 1723, the first automatic fire extinguisher was painted in England and this was a guy called Ambrose Godfrey and it consisted of a cask of fire extinguishing fluid and a load of gunpowder and you would set fire to the gunplowder, it would explode and then the water would go everywhere and then it would put it out.

-idea did they used to have fire extinguishing grenades as well yeah
+Did they used to have fire extinguishing grenades as well?
+Yeah,

 It's terrifying.
 Oh, thank God the fire department here.